 But all of these are only possible during the celebration of the Chinese New Year.

-For those who are celebrating, the festival only gets better with family reunions, receiving or handing out red packets, as this also marks the dawn of a new zodiac year.
+For those who are celebrating, the festival only gets better with family reunions, and receiving or handing out red packets, as this also marks the dawn of a new zodiac year.

 However, as the celebration gets more creative and competitive every year, it’s no longer just about keeping traditions alive; many businesses are throwing in their best marketing ideas to gauge consumers’ attention and increase sales during this lively season.